caol777/caol777.github.io/_posts/2025-12-01-KOTH Writeup.md

 ---
 ## Defending Windows
 Once I got admin, I had to plant my flag and secure the machine so other hackers couldn't steal it.
+I first used a simple echo command that would put the output into the file but eventually i started to thing about how to better secure it so, i made a looping bash script that checks if the flag is planted and if its not it plants a new flag with a read only attribute and a hidden one.

     echo "FLAG-S3X7Q5K8M2T9R4BL" > C:\Users\Administrator\Desktop\flag.txt